 Budget deadlines.
 Those are easy ones for us to point to, but what are some other things that companies want to measure?
 Is it based on their company values?
 Is it based on objectives and performance goals that they have for that year?

-When we look at what is it that we want to measure, we have to be very careful to understand what are the outcomes that we want to deliver—and then reverse engineer that into what it is that we measure and what it is that we encourage.
+When we look at what it is that we want to measure, we have to be very careful to understand what are the outcomes that we want to deliver—and then reverse engineer that into what it is that we measure and what it is that we encourage.

 How do you recommend that B2B marketers stay ahead of the curve—particularly when they’re trying to balance creativity with all these other advancements in artificial intelligence?